mofthedev/SimpleHostingService/README.md

 # Simple Hosting Service with pure Apache, PHP, MariaDB, VSFTPD

-A CLI script to provide students with a simple hosting for educational purposes.
+A CLI script to provide students with a simple and secure hosting for educational purposes.

 - Prepare a file named `students.csv` which consists of student numbers on each line.
 No CSV headers!
 Example:
 ```